wilsonmar/azure-quickly/README.md

    ### Customize setmem.sh values

+   The init script also establishes from a sample the <strong>setmem script</strong> which defines environment variable values in memory to control script operation.
+Note that the setmen file is in a higher folder than where script code may be pushed to github.
+That's because

-1. Use the built-in Visual Studio Code editor to edit file setmem.sh
+1. Use the built-in Visual Studio Code editor to edit file setmem.sh:

    <pre><strong>code ../setmem.sh
    </strong></pre>